d2s/Documentation/docs/HowtoUseRsyncOSX.md

 What about **revisions and deleted** files?
 In the [parameters to rsync](https://github.com/rsyncOSX/Documentation/blob/master/Docs/Parameters.md) there is presented a solution by parameters to rsync, to save changed and deleted files in a selected backup location.

-## Where does RsyncOSX save configuration files?

-RsyncOSX configuration file, log file, scheduled tasks file and user configuration are plain XML-files ([property list files](https://en.wikipedia.org/wiki/Property_list)).
-Configuration files (backup and restore task configurations and schedule data) are saved in:

-- `~/Documents/Rsync/MacID/configRsync.plist`
-  - `~/` is user home directory
-  - `MacID` is the Mac serial number and is automatically set by RsyncOSX

-If _profile_ is used:

-- `~/Documents/Rsync/MacID/profile/configRsync.plist`
-  - `profile` is the profile identification

 ## Why use RsyncOSX?